-International and Multicultural Services
+Multicultural Services

-The Office of International and Multicultural Services (IMS) offers a variety of educational programs and support services intended to meet the needs of international, multicultural, first-generation college students, and other underrepresented populations within the student body, including students of various races, religions, ethnicities, sexual orientation, and socioeconomic status.
-Lynchburg College is authorized under federal law to enroll non-immigrant students.
+The Multicultural Center offers a variety of educational programs and support services intended to meet the needs of multicultural, first-generation college students, and other underrepresented populations within the student body, including students of various races, religions, ethnicities, sexual orientation, and socioeconomic status.

-An extended orientation program is offered to help these students get settled in their new environment, become acclimated to the College and community, introduce them to resources available to assist them, and meet student leaders through the Summer Transition Program, an early-arrival program that supplements their orientation experience.
+A supplemental orientation program, the Summer Transition Program (STP), is offered to help these students get settled in their new environment, become acclimated to the College and community, introduce them to resources available to assist them, and meet student leaders.
+An early-arrival program that compliments their SOAR experience.

-The IMS office handles immigration advising and also serves as advisor to special interest groups such as the Black Student Association, Inclusive Alliance, and the International Society.
+The Center staff serves as advisors to special interest groups such as the Black Student Association, Inclusive Alliance, Gay-Straight Alliance, and the Hispanic Society.

-Office staff seek to create an environment that embraces individual differences, sustains inclusion, and cultivates a campus atmosphere free of bias.
-For more information, contact the office at 434-544-8330 or via e-mail to IMS@lynchburg.edu.
+The Center seeks to create an environment that embraces individual differences, sustains inclusion, and cultivates a campus atmosphere free of bias.
+For more information, contact the office at 434-544-8330 or via e-mail to OMS@lynchburg.edu.